2017 Theme: ‘Caring for the Planet starts from the Ground’

 Soil is the upper layer of earth, a mixture of organic and inorganic matter, in which plants grow.

 It is a finite natural resource.
 On a human time-scale it is non-renewable.
 However, despite the essential role that soil plays in human livelihoods, there is a worldwide increase in degradation of soil resources due to inappropriate management practices, population pressure driving unsustainable intensification and inadequate governance over this essential resource.

 World Soil Day 2017 activities aim to communicate messages on the importance of soil quality for food security, healthy ecosystems and human well-being.

 How will you celebrate World Soil Day?

-World Soil Day 2016 will be celebrated on the 5th of December at FAO headquarters in Rome, FAO regional offices and through national and local events.
+World Soil Day is celebrated annually on the 5th of December at the Food and Agriculture Organization of the United Nations (FAO) headquarters in Rome, the regional offices and through national and local events.

 Are you planning to have an event on soils?

 You can also participate in the photo contest “When soils turn black”.
 Send us a photo of an extraordinary Black Soil and you could win exclusive gadgets to celebrate World Soil Day!